oxygenxml/oxygen-git-client-addon/README.md

 Push/Pull
 =========
 To push your local repository changes to the remote one you must click on the *Push* button from the view's toolbar.
 To bring the changes from the remote repository into your local one you must click on the *Pull* button from the same toolbar.
+To push or pull you need to acces the remote, and for that you need to provide some credentials.
+If no credentials are found , the addon will ask for an account and password.
+If you have a two-factor authentication for:
+-GitHub: You must go to your *Account Settings* -> *Personal access tokens* -> *Generate new token*.
+After that you have to use the generated token as the password back in Oxygen when you are asked to enter your credentials